Tim-Liam-Hill/SelfStudy/OS/3EasyPieces.md

 https://pages.cs.wisc.edu/~remzi/OSTEP/Homework/homework.html
 https://pages.cs.wisc.edu/~remzi/OSTEP/

+___
+## Reading for later
+ * “Advanced Programming in the UNIX Environment” by W. Richard Stevens, Stephen

 ## Intro

 Virtualization makes systems easier to use, so the crux of the matter is how does an operating system virtualize resources.